How to Replace Lower Control Arm Bushings?

 Remember!

-Note: Do not lubricate the bushing case else it would slip around, and the bushing won’t fit well.
+Note: Do not lubricate the bushing case else it will slip around, and the bushing won’t fit well.

 Once you have settled the bushing in there rightly, apply the force all over, so the bushing gets in the place securely.
 Repeat the same process for all the lower control arm bushings replacement.